-IFRIC 12 Service concession arrangements
+Service concession arrangements

-- 10.65 IFRIC 12 Service Concession Arrangements was issued in November 2006 and has subsequently been adopted by the EU.
-Service concession arrangements are addressed in IFRIC 12 Service Concession Arrangements and are arrangements whereby a government or other public sector body ('the grantor') enters into a contract with a private sector entity ('the operator') for the construction / upgrade and operation of assets with which public services are supplied, such as roads, prisons or hospitals.
+- 10.65 Service concession arrangements are addressed in IFRIC 12 Service Concession Arrangements and are arrangements whereby a government or other public sector body ('the grantor') enters into a contract with a private sector entity ('the operator') for the construction / upgrade and operation of assets with which public services are supplied, such as roads, prisons or hospitals.
 Private Finance Initiative (PFI) arrangements are a common example of service concession arrangements in the UK. - 10.66 The operator will often construct or upgrade the infrastructure to be used to provide the public service and the cost of this will be recovered over the life of the arrangement.
 This is accounted for as a construction contract under IAS 11 Construction contracts.
 The asset arising from the recognition of revenue in accordance with IAS 11 will be either a financial asset or an intangible asset, in accordance with IFRIC 12, depending on the terms of the arrangement. - 10.67 When a financial asset is recognised in accordance with IFRIC 12, this will be an amount receivable from the grantor and therefore should normally meet the definition of qualifying consideration.
 Any profit arising from the recognition of revenue in the construction phase will therefore normally be a realised profit. - 10.68 When an intangible asset is recognised in accordance with IFRIC 12, this will not meet the definition of qualifying consideration.
 Any profit arising from the recognition of revenue in excess of cost in the construction phase will not therefore be a realised profit.
-Any unrealised profit arising in the construction phase will become realised as the intangible asset is amortised or impaired over the life of the arrangement.

-10.68AFRS 102 includes similar requirements to those of IFRIC 12.
+Any unrealised profit arising in the construction phase will become realised as the intangible asset is amortised or impaired over the life of the arrangement. - 10.68A FRS 102 includes similar requirements to those of IFRIC 12.